henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-5.md

 ## Conclusion
 We're now able to write modular and reusable components and pass in configuration at application startup either manually or from a configuration source.
 We also learned how components can populate application wide settings using the `IConfigureOptions<T>` interface.

+The source code for this post is available [here](https://github.com/henkmollema/henkmollema.github.io/tree/master/samples/ComponentOptions).